Addons are a great way of selling additional products/services to your customers and boost your sales revenue. Chargebee helps you do just that.

 As described above, the addon period does not determine when it is billed.
 In fact, addons get billed along with the subscription.
 The addon period is only used to calculate the billing price of the addon when attached to a subscription.

 A non-recurring addon or one-time addon does not get renewed.
 So it can be used for a one-off purchase such as extra data with an internet subscription.
-When such an addon is purchased in the middle of a subscription term, you may either choose to invoice it immediately or add to unbilled charges to be invoiced later.

 Choose the currency that the addon will be billed in.
 If you do not see the desired currency listed, you may need to enable the currency in Chargebee.
 An addon cannot be attached to a plan with a different currency.